blockspacer/skia-opengl-emscripten/README.md

 notes
 > if you want good performance - set RELEASE_BUILD to TRUE in CMakeLists.txt and set -DCMAKE_BUILD_TYPE=Release.
 Or even better - use scripts from tools directory with right arguments.
+> no embedded js engine, prefer C++/wasm
+> May break compatibility to the web (move beyond the web).
+Web pays enormous penalties for compatibility with 30-year-old web pages.
+See https://softwareengineeringdaily.com/wp-content/uploads/2018/06/SED625-Flutter.pdf

 # Features